11. Matrices and other arrays#

 ## [1] 21 22 23

-In the second example, each vector becomes a separate column of the resulting matrix[1].
+In the second example, each vector becomes a separate column of the resulting matrix, which can easily be justified by the fact that matrix elements are stored in a columnwise order.

-Quite a few functions call the above automatically
+Quite a few functions call the foregoing automatically;

 min_mean_max <- function(x) c(Min=min(x), Mean=mean(x), Max=max(x))